 Allow user to select standard color for the background and the Preview window will display your select immediately.

-9.8.2.
-Client-Switch Management
+9.9.2 Client-Switch Management

-By Right clicking on the non-Lite management switch (L2 Switch) you will get this menu and can configure as shown below.
+By right-clicking on the neighbor non-Lite management switch, this menu will appear and you can configure, as shown below.

 Non-Lite management switch and other devices menu: